Anthony Perre, MD

 Practicing Since: 1998

-Dr. Anthony Perre, Director of New Patient Intake and Vice Chief of Administrative Affairs at Cancer Treatment Centers of America (CTCA) at Eastern Regional Medical Center (Eastern), is committed to putting patients first.
+Dr. Anthony Perre, Director of New Patient Intake and Vice Chief of Staff at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern), is committed to putting patients first.
 He believes it is critical to listen and respond to patients' needs on all levels—physical, emotional and/or spiritual.
 In addition, he strongly feels that patients should be treated with the compassion and dignity they deserve.

 Dr. Perre fully understands what it’s like to be in the patient’s shoes—he himself is a Hodgkin’s lymphoma survivor.
 He says, “I understand that it is extremely frightening to consider that there may be a potential impediment to realizing future hopes and dreams.
 The uncertainty of what the future will bring can also be overwhelming.”